 June 2020: Launchpad – Playaways for Kids

 Something new is in the Children’s Area at the Sanibel Public Library.
-With a gift from Hans and Leslie Fleischer, the Library has added learning tablets, audiobooks, and audio-enhanced books.
+With a gift from Hans and Leslie Fleischner, the Library has added learning tablets, audiobooks, and audio-enhanced books.

 Launchpad, Playaway’s popular learning tablet, features ad-free educational games for preschooler through third graders.
 The Launchpad experience lets children design a personal avatar and choose an adventure they’re most interested in.
 From math and monkeys to science and superheroes, every tablet is pre-loaded with different topics.
 Adults will love that Launchpads are 100% secure, ensuring that children will not be exposed to unintended content.
 Plus, the amount of playing time on the tablet can be monitored.